The Agency has a different way of administering co-operative housing programs. Our approach is risk-based, data-driven

 - other information in our database about our clients and the marketplace they operate in.

 From the financial data, our system calculates a Liquidity Ratio and a Net-Income Ratio for each co-op.
 This is combined with the co-op’s physical-condition rating and other information in our system on the co-op’s circumstances to produce a preliminary risk rating.
 The co-op’s Agency relationship manager reviews the system-generated rating, taking into account their own knowledge of the co-op and further information on hand and accepts, raises or lowers the rating.
 Once the annual risk assessment is complete, the Agency sends the co-op a report comparing its performance with that of other co-ops and its own past results.
 With the help of Agency staff and the resources of the co-operative housing sector, the co-op works to correct whatever has placed it at risk.
 If the relationship manager learns about a new challenge arising or a problem solved between annual reviews, they will re-rate the co-operative.

 Risk ratings defined

 - Low Risk: A strong, well-managed housing co-operative.
 The combination of its excellent physical condition, accumulated earnings and reserves, position in the marketplace and current capacity to contribute to its replacement reserve make it resilient in adverse market and economic conditions.
 Provided it continues to be well managed and has a capital replacement-reserve plan, the co-operative should be able to fund needed repairs and replacements and meet its debt obligations for the foreseeable future, without external support.

 - Moderate Risk: A sound, generally well-managed housing co-operative.
-It is in good or better physical condition, has access to adequate cash resources and is able to make a contribution from earnings to its replacement reserve, after covering its debt service and all normal operating expenses.
-No indicators of high risk are present.
+It is in good or better physical condition, has access to adequate cash resources and is able to make a contribution from earnings to its capital replacement reserve, after covering its debt service and all normal operating expenses.
+No indicators of above-average or high risk are present.
 The co-operative should be able to remain in sound financial and physical condition, provided it continues to be well managed and economic or market conditions do not deteriorate significantly.
 It does not require external support or intervention.